Listen to This Article

 Rinse, wash, repeat.
 Testing once is not enough.
-Through iteration, you can get your product packaging closer to a straight line from the shelf to your ideal consumer.
+You can get your product packaging closer to a straight line from the shelf to your ideal consumer through iteration.

 Launch & Distribution

 You’re finally ready.
-You’ve followed each of the above steps, performed all necessary research, and are ready to launch your product.
+You’ve followed the above steps, performed all necessary research, and are ready to launch your product.
 If you’ve performed each step, your brand has a leg up on the competition, but realize that the challenges aren’t over yet.
-Stores give a new product a six-to-nine month incubation period to prove its value, so smaller brands typically only have one shot to get it right.
+Stores give a new product a six-to-nine-month incubation period to prove its value, so smaller brands typically only have one shot to get it right.

-It’s difficult to get your product on the grocery store shelves, but be persistent and don’t give up.
+Getting your product on the grocery store shelves is difficult, but be persistent and don’t give up.
 All brands initially pound the pavement to prove themselves, generate consumer interest, and make the right connections.
 Attend trade shows in your market to network with distributors, suppliers, and marketing professionals who can help.

 Using a broker may be helpful when trying to break into large national retail chains.
 If you’re trying to make it into smaller gourmet shops, the owners will be more willing to hear direct pitches from producers.

 Our passion is to help our clients bring new brands to life or to invigorate their existing ones.
-We put our heart and soul into every project, designing standout brand experiences that embrace innovation, creativity, and game-changing ideas.
+We put our heart and soul into every project, designing standout brand experiences that embrace innovation, creativity, and ideation for game-changing packaging design ideas.